Are saunas and ice baths good for wrestlers?

 Furthermore, the infrastructure for using these methods was limited .
 Only professional teams or elite athletes had access to cryotherapy chambers or recovery facilities with thermal contrasts.

-The value of recovery was underestimated
+The value of the recovery was underestimated.

 Today we know that without a good recovery, there is no real progress .

-What's more, the body improves during recovery, not during exertion.
+What's more: the body improves during recovery, not during exertion.

 Influence of networks and elite athletes